-The Company believes that the resolution of these tax matters will not have a material effect on the consolidated statement of financial condition.

-It is reasonably possible that significant changes in the balance of unrecognized tax benefits occur within the next 12 months related to certain tax authority examinations referred to above.
+The Company believes that the resolution of the above tax examinations will not have a material effect on the consolidated statement of financial condition.
+It is reasonably possible that significant changes in the balance of unrecognized tax benefits may occur within the next 12 months related to certain tax authority examinations referred to above.
 At this time, however, it is not possible to reasonably estimate the expected change to the total amount of unrecognized tax benefits and the impact on the Company's effective tax rate over the next 12 months.